dsmsuite/dsmsuite.github.io/index.md

 ![evolution of junit dependencies across releases](https://dsmsuite.github.io/assets/img/index/nunit.gif "evolution of junit dependencies across releases")

 ## The cost of software complexity
 A study by Dan Sturtevant has investigated the impact of software dependencies.
-It classified modules into the following types:

-peripheral (few dependencies), utility (many ingoing dependencies), control(many outgoing dependencies) and core (many in- and outgoing dependencies).
+It classified modules into the following types peripheral (few dependencies), utility (many ingoing dependencies), control (many outgoing dependencies) and core (many in- and outgoing dependencies).

-It then found the following results:
+It found out that:

-*Defect rate*
+**Defect rate**
 * 3.1X increase between periphery and core
 * 2.6X for McCabe, combined effect 8.3X

-*Lower productivity*
+**Lower productivity**
 * 50% decline as developer moves from periphery to core (conservatively)

-*Higher staff turnover*
+**Higher staff turnover**
 * 10x increase in voluntary and involuntary terminations as developer moves from periphery to core

 > For detailed information about this study see the [presentation](https://sdm.mit.edu/news/news_articles/webinar_050613/sturtevant_050613.pdf)